-With proper upkeep, your air conditioner will provide worry-free cooling for years.
-But, like any other thing in your home, it will eventually need replacement.
-Knowing when to get a new one is key to avoid pricey repairs, higher utility bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will offer worry-free cooling for years.
+But, like any other thing in your residence, it will at some point need to be upgraded.
+Knowing when to replace it is key to avoid pricey repairs, higher electrical bills and interrupted comfort.

-When it comes to being cool and your home’s energy efficiency, our H & H Service Company professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
-Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our H & H Service Company pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-On average, the Department of Energy says many air conditioners last for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s wise to start preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.
+It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.

 How reliable is your air conditioner?
-Does it cool dependably, even on the hottest days?
-Or is it frequently malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to initiate preparing to get an updated one.
+Does it cool well, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less reliable it’s time to initiate preparing to get an updated one.

-Over your air conditioner’s life span, it’s anticipated for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life span, it’s normal for it to need several little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.

-Every air conditioner comes with a SEER rating, which rates how well it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner has a SEER rating, which measures how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal mandates.
+However, your air conditioner becomes less efficient as it gets older.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over their life span through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over the years through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you comfy when your air conditioner is working?
-Or are you constantly dialing down the temperature to stay cool?
-An old air conditioner could struggle to keep your house comfy due to reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full speed all the time, these air conditioners run at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you constantly dialing down the temperature to remain cool?
+An old air conditioner may have problems keeping your home comfy due to decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, check with us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s similar to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is a concern, check with us about upgrading to a variable-speed air conditioner.
+The majority of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart way to maximize your energy efficiency, with very little effort needed from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temperatures as necessary.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and alter settings as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
+If you rely on an outdated air conditioner, a smart thermostat might not work with it.
 Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be pricey.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be expensive.
+That’s since Freon is only available in reduced, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, because pressure requirements are different.
+Newer air conditioners run on Puron®, or R-410A.
+But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

 Our Techs Make Air Conditioning Installation Hassle-Free

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really build up over time.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate as time passes.

-We are aware that air conditioner cost is your first question.
-That’s why working with H & H Service Company for air conditioning installation in Mechanicsburg and surrounding areas is easy and affordable.
-Our techs will help you select the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We know that air conditioner cost is your top question.
+That’s why working with H & H Service Company for air conditioning installation in Mechanicsburg and surrounding areas is stress-free and affordable.
+Our technicians will help you choose the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.